What the HubSpot Integration Does

 Using Tuco in HubSpot Workflows

-Example: Send Tuco message when a lead reaches a certain lifecycle stage
+Example: Send Tuco message when a lead reaches a certain lifecycle stage- In HubSpot:

 - Create or edit a contact‑based workflow.